Miconen/tectonic-api/README.md

 ## Endpoints

-The API provides several endpoints that can be viewed through Swagger. `{baseUrl}/swagger/v1/`
+The API provides several endpoints that can be viewed through: `/docs`.

 ## Testing